NeillJohnston/macropinna/README.md

 v18.12.1
 ```

 I also haven't gone out of my way to use any new features of any of the software that Macropinna depends on (which is why I'm not going to say _you need these exact versions_), but I can't say the same for its dependencies.
 So while it may build with older versions of all of the above, any "weird" build errors may be the result of incompatible versions.
+These will be locked down in the future.